securekey/fabric-next/docs/source/endorsement-policies.rst

 Using this language, a chaincode deployer can request that the endorsements for a chaincode be validated against the specified policy.

-NOTE - the default policy requires one signature from a member of the ``DEFAULT`` MSP).
-This is used if a policy is not specified in the CLI when instantiating chaincode.
+.. note:: if not specified at instantiation time, the endorsement policy
+          defaults to "any member of the organizations in the channel".
+          For example, a channel with "Org1" and "Org2" would have a default endorsement policy of "OR('Org1.member', 'Org2.member')".

 The policy can be specified at instantiate time using the ``-P`` switch, followed by the policy.